 Either way, you'll be feeling clean and dry in minutes (even if you sweat a lot).

 10. Weekend Bag – It's not a suitcase, briefcase, messenger bag or backpack.
 It's in a class of its own.

 It's your throw-some-stuff-in-a-bag-and-hit-the-beach-for-a-night-or-two travel companion.
 It's the bag you can pack in 10 minutes.

-It’s the bag that likes a little abuse, so feel free to throw it around.
-Any weekend bag will do, but I happen to love the J. Fold Montreal Duffle.
+It's the bag that likes a little abuse, so feel free to throw it around.
+Any weekend bag will do, like the J. Fold Montreal Duffle I'm using below.

 Maybe it's time to try something new.
 If you've had the same haircut for a few months (or years), I challenge you to break out of your comfort zone and go wild.

 After all, it's only hair, and one day you won't have any left.
 Plus, if you hate your new haircut, you can just buzz it off and start over.